beerose/blog/content/posts/ts-fight/post.md

   }
 }
 ```
 This could be `format: "JSON" | "CSV"`, right?
 However `string` does work, and maybe the function was huge and there was no time to go through the implementation to get the proper type?
-It bet it'd be less likely to happen if types were added before or during or even right after implementing the `download` function when the idea of what this function does is still in your head.
+I bet it'd be less likely to happen if types were added before or during or even right after implementing the `download` function when the idea of what this function does is still in your head.

 Another example:
 ```ts